 To be eligible for commencement, a student must have completed all of their academic requirements.
 A student should apply for graduation for a given semester only if he or she is enrolled in all courses necessary to complete the degree requirements, including GPA requirements, by the end of the academic semester in which they are applying for graduation.
 A graduation application will not be approved for any student for which a degree audit demonstrates that he or she will be unable to complete the necessary credit hours and requirements prior to the graduation date.

 Degrees are conferred at the end of each term; Summer, Fall and Spring.
 It is important to apply for graduation the term before you are going to meet your academic requirements.
 All financial obligations and holds must be cleared in order for students to receive their diploma and transcripts.
 While the College confers three times a year, there are only two graduation ceremonies per year held at the end of the spring and fall semesters.

 - All participating graduates will receive their diploma cover at commencement, and their diplomas will be mailed.

 Students may request a duplicate diploma.
-The cost is $30, and you may pay online.
 The request takes about 6-8 weeks for processing and delivery.

 Mail a completed duplicate diploma request to North Carolina Wesleyan College, Samantha Godsey, Registrar’s Office, 3400 N. Wesleyan Blvd., Rocky Mount, NC 27804.